 - Difficulty relating to people, objects, and events

 - Different modes of playing with toys and other objects

 - Difficulty with changes in routine or surroundings

 Children with PDD vary widely.
 Some children do not speak at all, while others speak in limited phrases or conversations, and some have relatively average language development.
 Repetitive play skills and limited social skills are generally evident.
 Extreme responses to sensory information, such as loud noises and lights, are also common.

 There is no known cure for PDD.
-Medications are used to address specific behavioral problems; therapy for children with PDD should be specialized according to need.
-Some children with PDD benefit from specialized classrooms in which the class size is small and instruction is given on a one-to-one basis.
-Others function well in standard special education classes or regular classes with additional support.
+Medications may be used to address specific behavioral problems and therapy should be specialized according to the needs of each child.
+Some children with PDD benefit from specialized classrooms and others function well in standard special education classes or regular classes with additional support.

-Early intervention including appropriate and specialized educational programs and support services plays a critical role in improving the outcome of individuals with PDD.
-PDD is not fatal and does not affect normal life expectancy.
+Early intervention plays a critical role in improving the outcome of individuals with PDD.

 How can I or my loved one help improve care for people with pervasive developmental disorders?

 Consider participating in a clinical trial so clinicians and scientists can learn more about PDD and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.